BYU-AUVSI/imaging/server/README.md

 `python src/server.py`

-If you also want to run the ros handler code, place this repository in your workspace/src folder. once it's built, you can run it with:
+If you also want to run the ros handler code, place this repository in your catkin workspace/src folder.
+When built, you can run it with:

 `rosrun imaging_ros_handler ros_handler.py`